senchalabs/docs-i18n/guides/class_system/README.md

         }
     });

-Now we've got a new class that inherits from Animal, therefore gaining all of its functions and configurations.
+Now we have got a new class that inherits from Animal, therefore gaining all of its functions and configurations.
 We actually overrode the speak function because most humans are smart enough to say their name instead of grunt.
-Now, let's make Bob a human:
+Now, let us make Bob a human:

     var bob = Ext.create('Human', {
         name: 'Bob'